cgwire/kitsu/docs/getting-started-production/README.md

 ![Edit an asset](../img/getting-started/asset_edit01.png)

-On the main asset page, to extend the description, click on the first words (2), and a pop-up opens with the full description.
+To extend the description on the main asset page, click on the first words (2), and a pop-up opens with the full description.

 To delete an asset see the FAQ : [How to delete an asset](../faq-deletion/README.md##how-to-delete-an-asset)

 ## Create extra tasks for the assets

-If you realize you miss some task type on your pipe line, you need to add the new task type on your library.
+If you realize you miss some task type on your pipeline, you need to add the new task type to your library.

 (To add new Task Type see [Customization of the workflow](../customization/README.md#create-a-new-task-type) )

-Once it's done, you need to add them into your **Setting** page too.
+Once it's done, you need to add them to your **Setting** page too.

 Then, click on the **+ Add tasks** on top of the spreadsheet.

 ![Add tasks button](../img/getting-started/add_tasks_asset.png)

-A new window will open, and on the list you can choose the task you need to add.
+A new window will open, and on the list, you can choose the task you need to add.
-You can also choose to create tasks for **the project**  or **For current list and filters** and validate it by the **Confirm** button.
+You can also create tasks for **the project**  or **For current list and filters** and validate it by the **Confirm** button.

 ![Add task to an asset](../img/getting-started/add_task.png)